mccahill/docker-eclipse-novnc/README.md

 You will be prompted for the vnc password which was set to 'foobar' in the Dockerfile build.
-You'll probably want to change that and also change the hardcoded password ('badpassword') for the ubuntu account that is created in the build process  ;-)
+You'll probably want to change that and also change the hardcoded password ('badpassword') for the ubuntu account created in the build process by specifying passwords when you run the container.

 Encrypted noVNC Sessions
 ------------------------